How Do You Get to Long Island MacArthur Airport from Manhattan?

 Heritage Flight Academy is the right choice if you want to combine flight training with a four-year aviation degree.
 The Vaughn College partnership means you earn college credits alongside your FAA certificates — a path that makes sense for younger students starting right out of high school or anyone who wants the credential of a bachelor's degree in aviation.
 Airlines increasingly value degree holders, and having both a degree and certificates from the same coordinated program avoids the patchwork approach of training at one school and studying at another.

-Academy of Aviation's Islip location is part of the same multi-campus chain that operates at Republic Airport (KFRG) and Westchester County Airport (KHPN).
-They fly Cessna 172s equipped with Garmin G1000 glass cockpit avionics and are a Delta Air Lines Propel Career Path partner — one of only a few schools in the Northeast with a direct pipeline to Delta.
+Academy of Aviation's Islip location at 200 Hering Drive, Ronkonkoma is part of the same multi-campus chain that operates at Republic Airport (KFRG) and Westchester County Airport (KHPN).
+They fly Cessna 172s equipped with Garmin G1000 glass cockpit avionics — the same panel technology used in modern regional airline training — and are a Delta Air Lines Propel Career Path partner, one of only a few schools in the Northeast with a direct pipeline to Delta.
+Their Part 141 curriculum covers Private Pilot through MEI with structured stage checks, and the multi-campus model means students can occasionally train at another location if scheduling conflicts arise.
+Training costs at Academy of Aviation typically range from $12,000 to $15,000 for the Private Pilot certificate under Part 141, though pricing varies by aircraft availability and individual progress.

 What They Offer